Native American Facts For Kids was written for young people learning about the Hidatsa Indian

 What was Hidatsa transportation like in the days before cars?
 Did they paddle canoes?

-No--the Hidatsa Indians weren't coastal people, and when they traveled by river, they usually built bowl-shaped rafts out of
+No--the Hidatsa Indians weren't coastal people, and when they traveled by river, they usually built bowl-shaped rafts called

 willow rods and buffalo hide.
 Over land, the Hidatsas used dogs pulling travois (a kind of drag sled) to